Partial separability and symplectic-Haantjes manifolds: Examples of partially separable Hamiltonian models

-We can construct in a direct way new families of partially separable systems by specializing the arbitrary functions involved in definitions \eqref{eq:GSM} and \eqref{eq:GSS} (Case \textbf{II}, with $m=v$).
-For instance, working in a eight-dimensional phase space, we can specialize directly Eqs. \eqref{eq:GSS3} and \eqref{eq:5.10} by making the choice
+We can construct directly new families of partially separable systems by specializing the arbitrary functions involved in definitions \eqref{eq:GSM} and \eqref{eq:GSS}.
+For instance, working in an eight-dimensional phase space, we can specialize directly Eqs. \eqref{eq:GSS3} and \eqref{eq:5.10} by making the choice

 for the generalized St\"ackel matrix and

 for the elements of the St\"{a}ckel vector.
 In this way, we obtain the Hamiltonian system